 Real estate investment trusts, or REITs, are companies that invest in properties and share dividends with investors.
 Some operate like publicly-traded stocks, giving investors shares in the company, while other non-tradable REITs may sell shares of a specific property.

-If they adhere to certain strict guidelines, REITs can get tax benefits to help make them lucrative investments.
+REITs can qualify for valuable tax advantages if they meet specific regulatory requirements, making them an attractive investment option.
 These companies’ portfolios generally include a diversified range of commercial and residential real estate assets.
 They are typically seen as reliable investments, and you may already have shares in one through your 401(k) or Roth IRA without realizing it.

-Each Arrived property operates as a separate REIT, which means investors benefit from passthrough taxation and the Qualified Business Income deduction for improving ROI for investors.
+Each Arrived single family residential property and the Arrived Single Family Residential Fund and Private Credit Fund qualify as a REIT, which means investors benefit from passthrough taxation and the Qualified Business Income deduction, which improves ROI for investors.

 Real estate mutual funds